Table of Contents

-Gingko is the most frequently prescribed herbal medicine in Germany and one of the most commonly used over-the-counter herbal preparations in the USA.
+Gingko is the most frequently prescribed herbal medicine in Germany, and one of the most commonly used over-the-counter herbal preparations in the USA.
 It promotes good health by protecting all the important body organs.
-It is good for brain, memory, sensory organs, eyes and blood.
-Gingko boosts memory and delays dementia.
-It is a brain tonic that increases memory and boosts oxygen level in brain.
+It is good for brain, memory, sensory organs, eyes, and blood.
+Gingko boosts memory, and delays dementia.
+It is a brain tonic that increases memory, and boosts oxygen level in the brain.

 Ginkgo is an ancient dioecious slow growing tree with pyramidal form, reaching a height of 30 m.
-Its leaves are petiolar with lamina fan-shaped and bilobed.
+Its leaves are petiolar with lamina fan-shaped, and bilobed.
 It is dioecious.
-The mature seeds are orange-coloured and are about the size of an apricot.
+The mature seeds are orange-colored, and are about the size of an apricot.

 - Kingdom: Plantae – Plants

 - Division: Ginkgophyta – Ginkgo